krakenrf/heimdall_daq_fw/README.md

 Note that due to the use of conda, the install will only work on 64-bit systems.
 If you do not wish to use conda, it is possible to install to 32-bit systems.
 However, the reason conda is used is because the Python repo's don't appear to support numba on several ARM devices without conda.

+Steps prefixed with [ARM] should only be run on ARM systems.
+Steps prefixed with [x86_64] should only be run on x86_64 systems.

 1. Install build dependencies
 ```
 sudo apt update